Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 - **Newsletter form** - Off by default.
 Turn this on to mark the form as your site's newsletter form.
 When on, the per-form **Newsman list** and **Newsman segment** below are hidden — submissions go to the list and segment configured in **NewsMAN > Sync** instead.
 Setting this also makes the form eligible to be picked as the **Source Form** for the API v1 `subscriber.list` export (see *Exporting Subscribers from Form Submissions* further below).

 - **Newsman list** - Visible only when **Send to Newsman** is on and **Newsletter form** is off.
 Pick the Newsman list that should receive submissions.
 The dropdown is populated automatically from your Newsman account using the API Key and User ID configured in **NewsMAN > Settings**, and is cached for 10 minutes (the cache is shared with the Elementor and Contact Form 7 integrations).
-If the dropdown is empty or shows "No Newsman lists are available", check your credentials.
+If the dropdown is empty or shows "No Newsman lists are available", check your credentials. **Important:** do not pick the same list as the one configured in **NewsMAN > Sync** unless you intend submissions to land in your global newsletter list.
+To send to that list, turn on **Newsletter form** above instead.

 - **Newsman segment** - Visible under the same conditions as **Newsman list**.
 Optional, list-scoped.
 The dropdown lists every segment with the list name prefixed for readability; segments that don't belong to the selected list are hidden in the UI and dropped at submission time as a safety net.